Currently, there are over 1.5 billion websites and that number is constantly growing.

 There’s no shame in borrowing good ideas from others, as long as you’re not blatantly copying anyone.

-One of the common solutions is to have a responsive, multi-level menu bar, well-structured content with a clear style and pictures, rather than single a wall of text.
+One of the common solutions many businesses love is to have a responsive, multi-level menu bar, well-structured content with a clear style, white space, and pictures, rather than a single wall of text.

-Focus on simple site navigation: your visitor should not have to think twice when checking out your site.
+Focus on simple site navigation: your users should not have to think twice when checking out your site.
 Don’t make them guess what will happen if they click on a particular menu item.

 3. Visually appealing

-It doesn’t take long for visitors to form an opinion about a website, so having an attractive web design is a top priority.
+It doesn’t take long for users to form an opinion about a website, so having an attractive web design is a top priority.

 Considering the color scheme and overall look and feel of your brand will help to make a good website a great one.